zammad/zammad-admin-documentation/misc/variables.rst

 * Organization (``organization``)
 * Group (``group``)

-The second part is the name of the object.
-This is the name you define during object creation and can be found within the object menu at any time.
+The second part is the name of the attribute.
+This is the name you define during object creation and can be found within the object attribute menu at any time.
 The first and second part of a variable is divided by a point, e.g.: ``ticket.number`` which will in total be ``#{ticket.number}``.